 Both treatments by the MIT team are intriguing, especially because they achieved similar results.
 The big breakthrough is that memories lost to Alzheimer's disease don't appear to be actually "lost.".
 They still exist in the patient's brain and simply need to be accessed by "regrowing" the neural pathways leading to them.
 The ability of sick mice to learn new tasks also offers hope to people with advanced Alzheimer's.
 Even if memories can't be fully recovered, it may be possible to boost their learning capacity and their ability to form new memories.
 If the study's results are reproduced in human patients, it will go a long way towards turning Alzheimer's into a treatable, manageable illness.
 Much like some types of cancer, Alzheimer's could one day be, if not curable, a disease that people can live with for a long time and in relative peace and comfort.

-For more information about this study and about Alzheimer's disease, please consult the links on the next page.
+For more information about this study and about Alzheimer's disease, please consult the links below.

 Other Great Links

 - "Scientists 'reverse' memory loss."
 BBC News.
 Apr.
 29, 2007. http://news.bbc.co.uk/2/hi/health/6606315.stm